MathWestJohan/portfolio/README.md

 - CI/CD Pipeline: Automates the build, test, and deployment processes using GitHub Actions.

-- Dockerized Application: Uses Docker for containerization, enabling seamless deployment.
+- Dockerized Application: Uses Docker for containerization.

-- Google Cloud Integration: Utilizes GKE for scalable hosting and Artifact Registry for Docker image management.
+- Google Cloud Integration: Utilizes GKE for hosting and Artifact Registry for Docker image management.

 ## DevOps Tools and Technologies used
 ### Containerization: